jasonsoft/nestjs-seq/README.md

 import { AppController } from './app.controller';
 import { AppService } from './app.service';
 /**
- * Import the JasonSoftSeqModule into the root AppModule
+ * Import the SeqLoggerModule into the root AppModule
  * Added by Jason.Song (成长的小猪) on 2021/09/08
  */
-import { JasonSoftSeqModule } from '@jasonsoft/nestjs-seq';
+import { SeqLoggerModule } from '@jasonsoft/nestjs-seq';

 @Module({
   imports: [
     /**
-     * we can import the JasonSoftSeqModule.
+     * we can import the SeqLoggerModule.
 Typically, we'll import it into the root AppModule and control its behavior using the .forRoot() static method.
      * Added by Jason.Song (成长的小猪) on 2021/09/08
      */
-    JasonSoftSeqModule.forRoot({
+    SeqLoggerModule.forRoot({
       /** Customize a log name to facilitate log filtering */
       serviceName: 'product-service',
       /** The HTTP endpoint address of the Seq server */